-a.
-The UFC Uses Exclusive Contracts with UFC Fighters as Part of its Anticompetitive Scheme.

-- Output Market and its monopsony position in the Relevant Input Market (i.e., the market for Elite Professional MMA Fighter services), through an anticompetitive scheme to exclude and impair actual or potential rival MMA Promoters such that they do not have access to the Elite Professional MMA Fighters necessary to sustain and grow a profitable rival promotion company.
-As a result, Elite Professional MMA Fighters have no effective alternative promoter with whom to contract for live Elite Professional MMA bouts. - dealing agreements with UFC Fighters that lock in Elite Professional MMA Fighter services perpetually and exclusively for the UFC.
-The UFC's exclusive contracts foreclose would-be rival promoters from vital inputs-namely Elite Professional MMA Fighter services with the notoriety needed to sustain a successful live Elite Professional MMA promotion.
-Discussing the UFC's exclusive contracts, White has conceded that, across the MMA Industry, "everybody knows how crazy we are about protecting our contracts." - 111.
-Through the anticompetitive scheme alleged herein, including by successfully eliminating and impairing actual or potential rivals in the Relevant Output Market, the UFC has garnered and maintained unrivaled bargaining power vis-à-vis Elite Professional MMA Fighters.
-The

-UFC uses its monopsony power to extract exclusionary and restrictive concessions from all of its MMA Fighters.
+- The UFC Uses Exclusive Contracts with UFC Fighters as Part of its a.
+Anticompetitive Scheme. - 97.
+The UFC has illegally obtained and maintained its monopoly position in the Relevant Output Market and its monopsony position in the Relevant Input Market through an anticompetitive scheme to exclude and impair actual and potential rival MMA Promoters by foreclosing access to a deep pool of top-ranked Professional MMA Fighters necessary to sustain and grow a profitable rival MMA promotion company.
+As a result, Professional MMA Fighters have no effective, reasonably substitutable, alternative promoter to the UFC with whom to contract for Professional MMA bouts. - 98.
+The UFC's illegal monopsony position is sustained, in substantial part, through the use of exclusive agreements with UFC Fighters that lock in Professional MMA Fighter services perpetually and exclusively for the UFC.
+The UFC's long-term exclusive contracts foreclose would-be rival promoters from vital inputs-namely a deep pool of top-ranked Professional MMA Fighters with the notoriety needed to sustain a successful live Professional MMA promotion.
+Discussing the UFC's exclusive contracts, White has conceded that, across the MMA Industry, "everybody knows how crazy we are about protecting our contracts." - 99.
+Through the anticompetitive scheme alleged herein, including by successfully eliminating and impairing actual or potential rivals in the Relevant Input and Output Markets, the UFC has garnered and maintained unrivaled bargaining power vis-à-vis Professional MMA Fighters.
+The UFC uses its monopsony power to extract exclusionary and restrictive concessions from all of its MMA Fighters.